Skip to content

 What is a Bona Fide Fringe Benefit?

 The DBA also includes requirements for tracking and managing fringe benefits.
 Contributions to retirement and insurance plans must be made at least quarterly.
-These plans have additional requirements which are beyond the scope of this article.
+These plans have additional requirements that are beyond the scope of this article.
 We recommend that GCs hire qualified advisors to ensure these benefits are correctly set up and managed.

 Unfunded contributions (like funds set aside for vacation, holidays, and sick leave) are generally required to be accounted for separately.
 GCs should establish an accrued paid time off account in their accounting system and set aside funds in this account each pay period to cover future paid time off.